mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### What will this tutorial be covering?
 This tutorial is intended to get you comfortable with building garbage collectors in the MMTk.

 You will first be guided through building a Semispace collector.
-After that, you will extend this collector in various ways that are not particularly practical, but introduce different concepts implemented in the MMTk.
-These exersizes will be less guided, but hints and functional solutions will be available in case you get stuck.
-There will also be questions at various points in the tutorial, intended to encourage you to think about what the code is *doing* and potentially motivate further research.
+After that, you will extend this collector to be a generational collector, to further familiarise you with different concepts in the MMTk.
+There will also be questions and exersizes at various points in the tutorial, intended to encourage you to think about what the code is doing, increase your general understanding of the MMTk, and motivate further research.

 ### Terminology